Daily Lives of High School Boys: Manga

 The manga was first published by Square Enix in the web magazine Gangan Online on May 21, 2009, and ended its run on September 27, 2012.
 It was later compiled into seven tankōbon volumes and published between February 22, 2010 and September 27, 2012.
 The ending is different from the anime.

+The manga received the Encouragement Award and the Special Jury Prize at the Square Enix Manga Award.

 Volume list

 Anime

 An anime adaptation produced by Sunrise and directed by Shinji Takamatsu was announced in October 2011 and premiered on TV Tokyo on January 9, 2012.
 This was followed by later airings on AT-X, Bandai Channel, TVA, TVO and online streaming on Niconico.
 The series was later released on six Blu-ray and DVD volumes in Japan between April 3 and September 4, 2012, and included special bonus episodes along with the episodes that were streamed on Niconico prior to the television premiere of the anime.
 The series was also licensed by NIS America.
 The company released the series in its entirety with English subtitles on a two-disc Blu-ray premium edition package on August 6, 2013.
 Hanabee Entertainment also announced that they had licensed the anime for release in Australia.
 This was followed by a DVD release on July 31, 2013.
 Hulu eventually picked the series up for online streaming in the United States in 2013.
 Funimation added the series to their catalogue via a partnership with NIS America on April 15, 2021, for USA, Canada, UK & Ireland.

 Daily Lives of High School Boys uses three pieces of theme music: one insert song, one opening theme and one closing theme.
-The insert song is "Capsule" by Mix Speakers, Inc and was used in episode three.
-The main opening theme for all episodes is "Shiny tale" by Mix Speakers, Inc while the ending theme is "O-hi-sama" (おひさま) by Amesaki Annainin.
+The insert song is "Capsule" by Mix Speaker's,Inc. and was used in episode three.
+The main opening theme for all episodes is "Shiny tale" by Mix Speaker's,Inc. while the ending theme is "O-hi-sama" (おひさま) by Amesaki Annainin.
 The original ending theme was supposed to be "Hikizan" (引き算) by Jinkaku Radio.
 However the song was quickly pulled after the band made inappropriate remarks concerning the series on their blog which poked fun at the manga, stating "About that Daily Lives of High School Boys thing ... the manga is actually pretty boring (lol)".
 The band's lead vocalist had also previously posted inappropriate remarks about voice actress Yui Horie.
 This later prompted an apology by Jinkaku Radio—vowing to show more "self-restraint" on social media along with cancellation of the sales of "Subtraction" and other scheduled events.